xonixx/xonixx.github.io/optimize_tests.md

 }
 ```

 The main purpose of `testDataFactory` is to generate the testing data records in the DB.
-So by default it should generate the same entity data for any test, but should also have a common way of customizing each entity instance before creation (using `EntityCustomizer`):
+So by default it should generate the same entity data for any test, but should also provide a common way of customizing each entity instance before creation (using `EntityCustomizer`):

 ```java
 @Component